mbsuraj/stationarityToolkit/README.md

 ## Contextual Period Detection

-The toolkit automatically detects expected seasonal periods based on your time series frequency:
+The toolkit automatically detects expected seasonal periods to test for seasonal non-stationarity based on your time series frequency:

 - **Daily** ('D'): Tests for weekly (7), monthly (30), and yearly (365) seasonality
 - **Hourly** ('H'): Tests for daily (24) and weekly (168) seasonality